evvanErb/SocialEventGuestDatabase/README.md

 # SocialEventGuestDatabase
- Guest Database written in Django.
+ Web-App based Guest Database written in Django.
 Used to keep track of social event guests

 v1.0